Most recent test was done with kernel v4.7-rc1 on 2016-06-01, it even has SD/MMC card support and all, pin control and GPIO started working.

 Augment the TLMM pin controller to handle the EBI2 lines (patch merged for v4.8) Augment the GCC clock controller to handle the EBI2 clocks (2 of them, patch merged for v4.8) Define DT bindings for the EBI2 (patch, v6, merged for v4.9) Create an EBI2 driver in drivers/bus/ (patch, v5, merged for v4.9) Augment DT bindings for SMSC911x to account for RESET and PME lines (patch, v3, merged for v4.9) Add RESET GPIO handling to SMSC911x (patch, v3, merged for v4.9)

-- Create Dragonboard DT entries for all the above (patch exists, target v4.10)
+- Create Dragonboard DT entries for all the above (patch merged for v4.10)

 - Bonus: add PME interrupt handling to SMSC911 - requires working system suspend to be tested